Holyhead panoramic view

 Holyhead: My Welsh Mountains

 We took the first train to Llanfairpwllgwyngyllgogerychwyrndrobwllllantysiliogogogoch just to say we did – the station sign is longer than the platform.
-Then we took the coach to Snowdon – the mountain rose dramatically above lakes while Welsh red dragons flew on every flag.
+Then we took the coach to Snowdon along the road built from Shrewsbury between 1815 and 1819, part of the infrastructure boom after the Acts of Union 1800 made Holyhead vital for Irish trade.
+The mountain rose dramatically above lakes while Welsh red dragons flew on every flag.
 Caernarfon Castle is enormous – the Eagle Tower where the first Prince of Wales was presented in 1284 still stands proud.

 We had lunch – cawl soup and Welsh rarebit at a tiny café in Betws-y-Coed, the village surrounded by fairy-tale forest and waterfalls.
-In the afternoon we went on Anglesey – South Stack lighthouse with thousands of guillemots nesting on cliffs.
-The pros: real Welsh culture without Cardiff crowds.
+In the afternoon we explored Anglesey – South Stack lighthouse with thousands of guillemots nesting on cliffs.
+Back at the harbor, I walked along the breakwater built between 1847 and 1873, stretching 1.7 miles into the Irish Sea – the longest breakwater in Europe.
+The first steam ships sailed from here to Kingstown (now Dún Laoghaire) in 1819, and until 2020 this was the second busiest roll-on roll-off port in the UK after Dover.
+The pros: real Welsh culture without Cardiff crowds, and layers of history from Romans to steam age.
 The cons: long names and rain, but both are part of the charm.

 The Moment That Stays With Me: Standing on the battlements of Caernarfon Castle while a Welsh choir practiced "Men of Harlech" below and red kites wheeled overhead – felt like stepping into a fantasy novel that happens to be real.